elton11220/Lime-ToDo/README.en.md

 - [ ] Cloud synchronization
 - [ ] Privatized cloud synchronization
 - [ ] App development（React Native）
+- [ ] Using linked-list or other data structures to reconstruct the internal data structure of todomenenu components
 - [ ] waiting for updates...

 ## Installation